jurgen-kluft/cgfx/docs/renderer.md

 # Resources

-## IGfxDevice
+## device_t

 There is only one specific device, depending on the OS you are running on.
-For example, on Windows, there is a `D3D12Device` class that is derived from `IGfxDevice`.
+For example, on Windows, there is a `D3D12Device` class that is derived from `device_t`.
 Currently you can have multiple devices, but only one is active at a time, we should change this to only have one device at compile time.